 • The second most common indication for egg donation – and one that usually ties in with advancing age beyond 40 years – is declining ovarian function.

-• In a select, but nevertheless significant percentage of cases, the indication for egg donation falls into one of the following categories:
+• In an egg donor selection, but nevertheless significant percentage of cases, the indication for egg donation falls into one of the following categories:

 • Premature ovarian failure in women under 40 years due to genetic cause